josh-engine/josh-engine/README.md

   - Advanced `MusicTrack` objects for smoothly transitioning music
 - Basic support for loading of .obj files
 - Powerful platform-agnostic graphics support
-  - Seamless compatible transition between Vulkan and WGPU backends
+  - Near-seamless transition between Vulkan and WGPU backends
   - Full support for custom shaders (GLSL)
 - Verbose and utilitarian debugging GUI, made for debugging your shaders *and* your functions
+- Ultra-simple recompilation for web with Emscripten

 # When should I use JoshEngine?